Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Introduction

 \section{Introduction}

 Automatic Speech Recognition (ASR) is an active research area that powers voice assistant systems (VASs) like Siri and Cortana, enhancing daily communication \cite{kodish2018systematic,finley2018dictations,zapata2015assessing}.
-Despite this progress, no current VASs include African languages, which account for about 31\% of the world languages, and their unique accents \cite{Ethnologue_Eberhard, tsvetkov2017opportunities}.
-This gap underscores the need for ASR systems that can handle the linguistic diversity and complexity of African languages, especially in crucial applications like healthcare.
-Due to the lack of representation of these languages and accents in training data, existing ASR systems often perform inadequately, even mispronouncing African names \cite{olatunji23_interspeech}.
+Despite this progress, no current VASs include African languages, which account for about 31\% of the world languages, and their unique accents (\cite{Ethnologue_Eberhard, tsvetkov2017opportunities}).
+This gap highlights the need for ASR systems that can effectively handle the linguistic diversity and complexity of African languages, particularly in critical applications such as healthcare.
+Due to the lack of representations of these languages and accents in training data, existing ASR systems often perform inadequately, even mispronouncing African names (\cite{olatunji23_interspeech}).

-To address these challenges, our work focuses on adapting pretrained speech models to better transcribe African-accented English, defined by unique intonations and pronunciations \cite{BENZEGHIBA2007763, hinsvark2021accented}.
+To address these challenges, our work focuses on adapting pre-trained speech models to transcribe African-accented English more accurately, characterized by unique intonations and pronunciations \cite{BENZEGHIBA2007763, hinsvark2021accented}.
 We use \textbf{epistemic uncertainty (EU)} \cite{kendall2017uncertainties} to guide the adaptation process by identifying gaps in model knowledge and prioritizing data for the model to learn from next.
 This is particularly beneficial in scenarios where data annotation is costly or time-consuming, as often seen in the African context \cite{badenhorst2019usefulness, badenhorst2017limitations, barnard2009asr, yemmene2019motivations, dichristofano2022performance, dossou2022afrolm, dossou2021okwugb}.
 EU also improves robustness and encourages exploration to mitigate inductive bias from underrepresented accents.
-Common approaches to compute EU include Monte Carlo Dropout (Mc-Dropout) \cite{gal2016dropout} and Deep Ensembles \cite{deepensemble}, with the latter being more effective but computationally expensive.
-Due to resource constraints, we use Mc-Dropout, which requires models to have dropout components during pretraining.
+Common approaches to compute EU include Monte Carlo Dropout (MC-Dropout) \cite{gal2016dropout} and Deep Ensembles \cite{deepensemble}, with the latter being more effective but computationally expensive.
+Due to resource constraints, we utilize MC-Dropout, which necessitates that models incorporate dropout components during pretraining.